Alcohol Dependence: Signs, Causes and Treatment

-Recognizing the symptoms of alcohol dependence is pivotal for timely intervention:
+Recognizing the symptoms of alcohol dependence is important for early identification and timely support.
+These symptoms can affect physical health, mental well-being, and behavior.

 - Cravings